|

 The Source of this Our Watch

-It wasnt until Id almost finished writing this book that I realized how long it had been growing in me.
-Going through my old college copy of the Riverside Shakespeare, I came on a note I penned almost twenty years agoa comment on the gravediggers line that pegs Hamlet as a thirty-year-old.
-That line bothered me then, and it kept bothering meto the point that I started digging through the centuries of commentary on the play, wondering if others had been similarly troubled.
+It wasn’t until I’d almost finished writing this book that I realized how long it had been growing in me.
+Going through my old college copy of the Riverside Shakespeare, I came on a note I penned twenty-five years ago—a comment on the gravedigger’s line that pegs Hamlet as a thirty-year-old.
+That line bothered me then, and over the ensuing years it kept bothering me—to the point that I started digging through the centuries of commentary on the play, wondering if others had been similarly troubled.
 (They had.)
-For all those years, Ive assaulted anyone I could get to listen with my thoughts on the subject.
+For all those years, I’ve assaulted anyone I could get to listen with my thoughts on the subject.

 Eventually all that reading, pondering, and brooding came to a head.
-Id started to discover such interesting things, I finally said to my wife one Saturday morning, "Im leaking," and started writing.
-This book began as an article on the simple subject of Hamlets age, and distended into the fixation youre reading now.
+I finally said to my wife one Saturday morning, “I’m leaking,” and started writing.
+This book began as an article on the (seemingly) simple subject of Hamlet’s age, and distended into the fixation you’re reading now.

 His Semblance is His Mirror

-If theres one thing thats truly remarkable about Hamlet (and great literature in general), its the plays seemingly infinite complexity and coherence.
-Everywhere you look in the play there are reflections (and reflexions), echoes, allusions, and interrelated cross-correlations.
-Its an endless interweave whose only equal for me is the complexity of the human mind.
-Thats why the simple problem that launched this projectthe question of Hamlets ageturned into a whole book: if you start teasing at one thread, it eventually connects to every other.
+If there’s one thing that’s truly remarkable about Hamlet (and great literature in general), it’s the play’s seemingly infinite complexity and coherence.
+Everywhere you look there are reflections (and reflexions), echoes, allusions, and interrelated cross-correlations.
+It’s an endless interweave whose only equal for me is the complexity of the human mind.
+That’s why the simple problem that launched this project—the question of Hamlet’s age—turned into a whole book: if you start teasing at one thread, it eventually connects to every other.
 And those threads connect outside the play in myriad copulas.
-My pleasure comes from following those threads.
+My pleasure comes from following those threads—from unpacking that density.

-I have to admit that one thing I greatly enjoy is explaining some of the remarkably involved in-jokes that litter the play, and "puzzle the will."
-This punch-line approach sounds trivial, but (in addition to being fun) its actually an important touchstone for whether a given interpretation, criticism, or insight is validdoes it explain the jokes?
+I have to admit that one thing I greatly enjoy is explaining some of the remarkably involved in-jokes that litter the play, and “puzzle the will.”
+This punch-line approach sounds trivial, but (in addition to being fun) it’s actually an important touchstone for whether a given interpretation, criticism, or insight is valid—does it explain the jokes?
+(This also points to what’s wrong with so many stage and film productions of this play—which is arguably Shakespeare’s most amusing in its multi-level irony: they’re not funny.)

-If you were to put me in any critical "camp," you could probably best describe my approach as post-new-historicist neo-formalist (which I guess makes me a a New New New New critic).
-For those who understand that, kudos.
-For others, its probably best to state my prejudices here.
+But as someone has aptly noted, people who say they don’t pay attention to theory really don’t know what their theory is.
+So it’s probably best to state my prejudices here.
+If you were to put me in any critical “camp,” you could probably best describe my approach as post-new-historicist neo-formalism, which I guess makes me a New New New New Critic.
+For those who understand that joke, a kudos.
+For others, here are some of my key beliefs.

-Scholars tend to dismiss explanations of the play that seem to explain the plot or the characters motivations too easily, arguing that Shakespeare wasnt so much concerned with credible plots as effective drama.
-And theyre right; Shakespeare is completely untroubled by improbable plots.
-The wacky final scenes in Cymbeline and Measure for Measure dont just strain credulity, theyre absurd.
+Scholars tend to dismiss discussions of the play that seem to explain the plot or the characters’ motivations too neatly, arguing that Shakespeare wasn’t so much concerned with credible plots as with effective drama.
+And they’re right; Shakespeare is completely untroubled by improbable plots.
+The wacky final scenes in Cymbeline and Measure for Measure don’t just strain credulity, they’re absurd.
 Examples are endless.
-Even the ghost wouldnt have been "credible" to a good chunk of Shakespeares audience.
-But credibility isnt the same as coherent narrative.
-And coherent narrative is dramatically effective.
+Even the ghost wouldn’t have been “credible” to a good chunk of Shakespeare’s audience.
+But credibility isn’t the same as coherent narrative and plausible motivation.
+And coherent narrative, coupled with plausible motivations, is dramatically effective.
 Shakespeare uses that, just as he uses every other technique that comes to hand.
 I would argue that he uses it especially well in Hamlet.

-Way back in my undergraduate classes and before, I learned that you have to get at the sense of a poemwhat does it say?
-Without that basic understanding, you cant perceive its full beauty.
-Thats my main goal in this book: to get at what the play actually sayswhat it tells us about the events, characters, and relationships.
+Way back in my undergraduate classes and before, I learned that you have to first get at the sense of a poem—what does it say?
+Without that basic understanding, you can’t perceive its full beauty.
+That’s my main goal in this book: to get at what the play actually tells us about the events, characters, and relationships.
 From that platform, you can stretch to the higher ramparts of meaning, import, and implication.

-Shakespeare also published his then-bestselling worksthe narrative poems Venus and Adonis and The Rape of Lucrecein 1593/1594.
+Shakespeare also published his then-bestselling works—the narrative poems Venus and Adonis and The Rape of Lucrece—in 1593/1594.
 These were written and published for reading, silently or aloud.
-And his sonnetswhich were patently for readingwere circulating in manuscript among his friends throughout the late 1590s (they werent published until 1609).
+And his sonnets—which were patently for reading—were circulating in manuscript among his friends throughout the late 1590s (they weren’t published until 1609).
 Shakespeare clearly knew when he wrote Hamlet that his works were not just performed, but were widely read.
-And they were read by his best customerscourtiers, inns-of-court men, and others who populated the higher-ticket galleries of the Globe Theater, and who were his audience when he played at court.
+And they were read by his best customers—courtiers, inns-of-court men, and others who populated the higher-ticket galleries of the Globe Theater, the stage seats at Blackfriars, and the most coveted seats: where Shakespeare’s company played before the queen at court.

 Or take for another instance this line from the Parnassus plays, a trilogy written and produced by Cambridge students in the same years as Hamlet.
 Gullio, a parody of aristocratic patrons, is misquoting love poetry and threatening more.
 Ingenioso, an acerbic poet, says in an exasperated aside, "We shall have nothing but pure Shakespeare, and shreds of poetry that he hath gathered at the theaters."

-Wilsons insight into Shakespeares audience is incredibly usefulthere was a large contingent of brilliantly educated individuals who paid very close attention, even writing down favorite passages for later thought, discussion, and misquotation.
+Wilson’s insight into Shakespeare’s audience is incredibly useful—there was a large contingent of brilliantly educated individuals who paid very close attention, even writing down favorite passages for later thought, discussion, and misquotation.
 Shakespeare was not just writing for a pack of witless groundlings, or just for dramatic effect, as people often claim, but also for attentive and highly capable listeners and readers.
+(Even the most cursory acquaintance with the intricate jibes and counter-jibes that were thrown about between playwrights in the “poet’s war” that came to its head in the Fall of 1601 will make clear that the poets were very much also writing for each other.)
+Shakespeare's ability to write for apprentices and earls, for court and for courtyard, for the stage and the page, constitutes an important part of—and demonstration of—the mastery that has transformed him into “Shakespeare.”

 Hamlet speaking of Gertrude: 1.2.154